Technology Consulting Case Interview: What You Need to Know

 Technology Case Interview Examples

 There are much fewer technology practice cases available online compared to traditional case interview cases.
-However, Deloitte’s case interview prep website offers 7 technology consulting cases that you can work through on your own.
+However, Deloitte’s case interview website offers two technology consulting cases that you can work through on your own.